 When to File Adjustment of Status Application

 Every month U.S. Department of State releases two charts with “Final Action Dates” and “Dates For Filing”.
 USCIS decides what chart the applicants should refer to and file their applications.
-For April 2024, Family-Sponsored applicants should use the “Dates for Filing” chart and Employment-sponsored applicants should use the “Final Action Dates” chart.
+For March 2025, use “Dates for Filing” chart for Family-Sponsored Green Cards, and “Final Action Dates” chart for Employment-Sponsored Green Cards.

 If you find